SajedehLashgari/cMaxDriver/README.txt

-The codes were in the "Codes" file,
-The data used were in the "Data" file,
-Drawn plots were in the "Plots" file,
-And the drivers obtained from the cMaxDriver algorithm were placed in the "Drivers" file.
+The drivers obtained from the cMaxDriver algorithm are in the "Drivers".